robinsloan/perfect-edition/README.md

 ## What it is

-* a web e-book template that works in some (soon: all) browsers
+* a web e-book template that works in modern browsers
 * a tool to generate a nice web edition and robust EPUB edition from the same text
 * suitable for fiction and other straight-through prose